Unified Micromechanics Theory of Composites: Introduction

-The expansion of Local Micromechanics (LM) from classical continuum mechanics (CCM) to nonlocal phenomena (see \cite{Buryachenko`2014a}, \cite{Buryachenko`2017}, \cite{Buryachenko`2022a}, \cite{Buryachenko`2023k}) is driven by the General Integral Equation (GIE, see \cite{Buryachenko`2014a}, \cite{Buryachenko`2017}, \cite{Buryachenko`2022a}) for microinhomogeneous media.
+The expansion of Local Micromechanics (LM) from classical continuum mechanics (CCM) to nonlocal phenomena (see \cite{{Buryachenko2014a},{Buryachenko2017},{Buryachenko2022a},{Buryachenko2023k}}) is driven by the General Integral Equation (GIE, see \cite{{Buryachenko2014a},{Buryachenko2017},{Buryachenko2022a}}) for microinhomogeneous media.
 This method, also called computational analytical micromechanics (CAM), does not rely on Green's functions or specific constitutive laws, making it more versatile.
-The GIE significantly improves accuracy in local field estimations and can even lead to correcting the sign of estimations inside inclusions (see \cite{Buryachenko`2022a})
+The GIE significantly improves accuracy in local field estimations and can even lead to correcting the sign of estimations inside inclusions (see \cite{{Buryachenko2022a}})

-In locally elastic composite materials (CMs) under inhomogeneous loading, effective deformations are governed by nonlocal operators (differential or integral, see \cite{Buryachenko`2007}, \cite{Buryachenko`2022a}, \cite{Du`et`2020}, \cite{Silling`2014}, \cite{Wang`et`2020}), which relate the statistical average of fields at a point to those in the surrounding area.
+In locally elastic composite materials (CMs) under inhomogeneous loading, effective deformations are governed by nonlocal operators (differential or integral, see \cite{{Buryachenko2007},{Buryachenko2022a},{Duet2020},{Silling2014},{Wanget2020}}), which relate the statistical average of fields at a point to those in the surrounding area.
 These operators improve material modeling accuracy, especially for inhomogeneous media, nonlinear or nonlocal laws, and coupled processes.
 The CAM is particularly effective for addressing multiscale and multiphysics problems, enabling precise simulations of small-scale effects by incorporating homogenized surrogate models.
 This framework provides a robust approach for analyzing random and periodic structure CMs.

-The study of periodic structure composites benefits from the regularity of their microstructure, allowing for specialized homogenization techniques \cite{Fish`2014}, \cite{Ghosh`2011}, \cite{Zohdi`W`2008}.
-Asymptotic homogenization, introduced by Babuska, analyzes composites where the unit cell is much smaller than the overall material size, approximating the effect of the unit cell on the global response (e.g., \cite{Bakhvalov`P`1984}, \cite{Fish`2014}).
-In contrast, computational homogenization explicitly resolves the material’s microscopic behavior to determine macroscopic quantities like stress and deformation, making it effective for modeling complex behaviors such as nonlinear or inelastic properties (e.g., \cite{Kouznetsova`et`2001}, \cite{Matous`et`2017}, \cite{Terada`K`2001}).
+The study of periodic structure composites benefits from the regularity of their microstructure, allowing for specialized homogenization techniques \cite{{Fish2014},{Ghosh2011},{ZohdiW2008}}.
+Asymptotic homogenization, introduced by Babuska, analyzes composites where the unit cell is much smaller than the overall material size, approximating the effect of the unit cell on the global response (e.g.,\cite{{BakhvalovP1984},{Fish2014}}).
+In contrast, computational homogenization explicitly resolves the material’s microscopic behavior to determine macroscopic quantities like stress and deformation, making it effective for modeling complex behaviors such as nonlocal or inelastic properties (e.g.,\cite{{Kouznetsovaet2001},{Matouset2017},{TeradaK2001}}).